ggiuffre/DBNsim/README.md

 ### Documentation

-Read [here](https://ggiuffre.github.io/DBNsim/) for knowing how to use the app.
+Read [here](https://ggiuffre.github.io/DBNsim/) for knowing how to get, install and use the app.